kugurerdem/rugu.dev/content/english/blog/npc.md

 > \- Socrates
 ---

-When you think about it, we don't seem to have much control over lots of the things that influence and feeds us.
-Where we born, the society we live in, the content we **accidentally** encounter through some recommendation algorithm, the influental high school teacher that you had (or the vice versa) and so on...
+When you think about it, we don't seem to have much control over many things that influence and feed us.
+Where we were born, the society we live in, the content we **accidentally** encounter through some recommendation algorithm, the influental high school teacher that we had, and so on...
 All these things, in essence, can be considered as inputs that contribute to who we are.
 And the thing is, we don't seem to have much control over what these inputs will be.

-This is likely one of the reasons why many intelligent people can disagree on fundamental issues.
-The inputs that feed us is an indistinguishable part of who we turn out to be.
+This is likely one of the reasons why many intelligent people disagree on fundamental issues.
+The inputs that feed us are indistinguishable from who we turn out to become.

 But wait...
-Does not this mean that our resulting set of beliefs, are kindof arbitrary?
-Yeah, most of them are indeed arbitrary.
-But the thing is you can still try to make them **consistent** in themselves.
+Does not this mean that our resulting set of beliefs is kind of arbitrary?
+Yeah, most of our beliefs are indeed arbitrary, in the sense that if we were exposed to different environments we could have different beliefs.
+But is not this point why we should try to put our beliefs to the test, and try to make our beliefs at least **consistent**?

-First of all, we can, eliminate most of the contradictory beliefs we hold without noticing it.
+First of all, we can reduce the amount of contradictory beliefs we have.
 If you hold one of the possible coherent worldviews, there is a possibility that you might be right, most likely some of your beliefs will overlap the reality while others don't.
-But, if you have contradictory beliefs at the same time, it is certain that you are more wrong than the alternative set of belifes you could have without the contradictory beliefs.
+But, if you have contradictory beliefs at the same time, you are certainly more wrong than the alternative set of beliefs you could have without the contradictory beliefs.

-The second point I want to emphasise is that, although consistency doesn't always mean truth, it often brings you closer to it.
+The second point I want to emphasize is that, although consistency doesn't always mean truth, it often brings you closer to it.
 When you start comparing different perspectives, you may notice similar ideas emerge, likely as a result of the same reasoning process.
 For example, it's fascinating to see that most